Nicholas was born in 1974 in Kent, and was educated at Chatham House Grammar School

 In November 2011, Nick ceased being self-employed, and instead became the Director of North Downs Music Studio Limited.
 Christmas 2011 saw Nick’s freelance orchestral work take him on tour to China with Kent Sinfonia, performing as Principal Bassoon in 10 concerts in the south & south-east of the country.

 September 2015 saw the launch of the Synchordia Singers, providing an opportunity for singers of all levels to experience the fun of music making alongside the other Synchordia ensembles, with Nick as its conductor (see Synchordia page for more info).
 Their first performance in public was in association with the PLA Choir & the choir of Manor Community Primary School from Swanscombe, in Gravesend Town Centre, in December, carol singing, accompanied by the Synchordia Ensemble.
-The Singers have since been involved in the annual Synchordia main concert in March, as well as working alongside the PLA Choir in events throughout the year, and at their concert in July 2016.
+The Singers have since been involved in the annual Synchordia main concert in March, as well as working alongside the PLA Choir in events throughout the year, and at their concerts.

 The Wedding-Guest here beat his breast, For he heard the loud bassoon” – The Rime of the Ancient Mariner – Samuel Taylor Coleridge